You are here:

 You shouldn't use the school budget to buy alcohol.

 This is because the Education and Skills Funding Agency considers alcohol an "irregular expenditure not for the purpose intended".

-This is set out in paragraph 9.1.22 of the Academies Accounts Direction.
+This is set out on page 140 of the Academies Accounts Direction.

 What do other schools do?

 Onslow Infant School in Surrey specifies in its drug and alcohol policy that alcohol consumption is prohibited during the working day (page 3).

 It adds that the headteacher must be consulted and provide permission before any alcohol is arranged at a school function.

 You can download the policy from this page.

 Medium-size voluntary aided primary

 St Mary and St Pancras Church of England (CofE) Primary School in Camden says in its drugs policy that there are occasions when alcohol is allowed at school.
 These could be parent events and staff social events (see page 6).